Perfectly Snug Smart Topper Review ()

-A year on my bed: setup, summer heat, winter warmups, app quirks, noise, maintenance, energy draw, and how it stacks up to Eight Sleep and Chilipad.
+A year on my bed: setup, summer heat, HRV impact, noise, maintenance, and how it stacks up to Eight Sleep and Chilipad.
+This is the air-based solution I recommend most at our Encinitas showroom.

 Current pricing snapshot: from $1,499 on sale, size dependent.